Description of the radar set, tactical-technical characteristics

 |antenna rotation:||12 min⁻¹|

-MGR (Turkish: Milli Gözetim Radarı, i.e.: national surveillance radar) is operating in S-Band 2D- pulse-Doppler radar developed for air traffic control.
+MGR (Turkish: Milli Gözetim Radarı, i.e.: national surveillance radar) is operating in the S-Band 2D- pulse-Doppler radar developed for air traffic control.
 It is a fully coherent radar in frequency diversity and is fitted with an additional weather channel providing six levels of reflectivity.

 The radar obviously uses as antenna a replica of the antenna G-33 (primary radar) and the ALE-9 MSSR antenna of the ATCR-33S from the company Leonardo.
 It consists of a parabolic reflector that provides a cosecant squared antenna pattern.
 There are two feed horns for high and low beam pattern.
-The polarisation is switchable between linear and circular orientation.
+The polarization is switchable between linear and circular orientation.

 The prototype of this radar is installed under a protective radome at the airport Gaziantep (36°56'29.24" N 37°27'42.36" E, Turkye).
 The first flight inspection for certification took place on February 24, 2020.